digitallyinduced/ihp/Guide/architecture.markdown

 ##### Next to my main web application, I'm building an admin backend application.
 Where to place it?

-A IHP project can consist of multiple applications.
+An IHP project can consist of multiple applications.
 Run `new-application admin` to generate a new admin application.
 The logic for the new application is located in the `Admin/` directory.
-On the web you can find it at `http://localhost:8000/admin/` (all actions are prefixed with `/admin/`).
+On the web, you can find it at `http://localhost:8000/admin/` (all actions are prefixed with `/admin/`).

 ##### How to structure my CSS?